5.03 MD-MPP Program (John F. Kennedy School of Government)

 The Kennedy School’s Malcolm Weiner Center for Social Policy demonstrates the School’s long-term commitment to exploring health policy concerns and creating special opportunities for medical students with an interest in studying health policy problems.
 The Center is part of a University-wide division of Health Policy Research and Education.

-MD students must complete the entire third-year Principal Clinical Experience (PCE) before enrolling in any Master’s degree program, including the MPP at the Kennedy School of Government.
-In addition, the master’s program must be completed prior to or in conjunction with the final year of the MD degree.
+MD students must complete the Principal Clinical Experience (PCE) and the third year of the MD program before enrolling in any Master’s degree program, including the MPP at the Kennedy School of Government.
+In addition, the master’s program must be completed prior to or in conjunction with the final year of the MD program.